menor/daily-schawarma/README.md

 ## To run it ##
-  1 - Clone the repo
+  1- Clone the repo
-  2 - Change the remote or delete the .git folder.
+  2- Change the remote or delete the .git folder.
-  3 - Run `npm install`
+  3- Run `npm install`
-  4 - run `gulp watch` to start the schawarmagic,
+  4- Run `gulp watch` to start the schawarmagic,